sivertlog/ascii_snake/README.md

 To run in pycharm:
+- Run in terminal(best)
-Enable "Emulate terminal in output console"
+- Enable "Emulate terminal in output console"

 to do:
 - add menu